andrewzz310/MapReduceEmailCount/README.md

 // Andrew Yiyun Zhu
-// Prcessing Web Data with Elastic MapReduce
+// Prcessing Web Data with AWS EMR (Elastic MapReduce)

 This project's task is to extrapolate every email address that appears on any web page and output the email address